Essential Tips for Sapa Trekking

 Make sure that you don’t miss the homestay.
-A village homestay should be a must for those want to explore the real life in Sapa.
+A village homestay should be a must for those who want to explore real life in Sapa.
 Not just for the experience of staying with local families, but for enjoying some of the most beautiful parts of the region.
 You can try to get outside of Sapa village, the more the scenery presents itself, and homestay provides the opportunity to get there.

 “Will you buy from me?”

-All trekkers are likely have their fair share of local villagers who follow them during the trek in hope of making a sale when reaching their village.
-These local women may make you feel annoying by keep asking you “Please buy something to me” at first, but you will recognize their invaluable assistance during the bad weather as they point out the proper trails, hold hands, and are nothing less than a saving grace for the many of potential falls that could happen.
+All trekkers likely have their fair share of local villagers who follow them during the trek in the hope of making a sale when reaching their village.
+These local women may make you feel annoyed by keep asking you “Please buy something to me” at first, but you will recognize their invaluable assistance during the bad weather as they point out the proper trails, hold hands, and are nothing less than a saving grace for the many of potential falls that could happen.

-Of course, if you get as much help, a $5 tip is the least you can do, most of them would be greatful for just $2 for helping on a three hours or more hour hike.
+Of course, if you get as much help, a $5 tip is the least you can do, most of them would be grateful for just $2 for helping on three hours or more hour hike.
 However, do not buy anything from one person because the others will soon flock to you and say “You bought from her but not from me, something small?” and can generally become annoying very quickly.

 Overall, Sapa is a fantastic destination even when hiking the worst rain and mud conditions.
 Part of me wishes, however, that I knew how bad it was going on be in advance to be fully prepared for the trek ahead and save a few pair of clothes in the process that has since been scrapped due to the mud.
 I would not discourage anyone from traveling to Sapa if the forecast is rain, but be sure to be fully prepared when you go!
 You won’t regret it!